 Plenty of articles nowadays deal with multicultural challenges.
 And we usually see the same ones pervading across various industries.
 However, when we take a deeper, more researched dive into the core issues, it becomes evident that the smallest things can be the solution.
 Adapted, culture-appropriate feedback, supporting organic connections between employees, and reinforcing cultural visibility are crucial.

-About Author: Marija Kojic is a productivity expert specializing in time management techniques.
+About Author: Marija Kojic is a writer at Assignyourwriter.com and a productivity expert specializing in time management techniques.
 She works at Clockify, where she enjoys helping people discover meaningful and effective ways to work smarter.